DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

     - **Sarbanes-Oxley (SOX)** - governs the financial records of publicly traded companies. financial systems may be audited to ensure security controls are sufficient to ensure compliance with SOX.
 It ✏️protects investors.  required publicly traded companies to implement a wide range of controls intended to ✏️minimize conflicts of interest, ✏️provide investors with appropriate risk information, place civil and ✏️criminal penalties on executives for providing false financial disclosures, and provide protections for ✏️whistleblowers who report inappropriate actions to regulators.
     - **Gramm-Leach-Bliley Act (GLBA)** - covers the customer records of financial institutions. ✏️affects banks, insurance companies, and credit providers; included a number of ✏️limitations on the types of information that could be exchanged even among subsidiaries of the same corp, and required financial institutions to provide ✏️written privacy policies to all their customers
     - **Health Insurance Portability and Accountability Act (HIPAA)** - privacy and security regulations requiring strict security measures for hospitals, physicians, insurance companies, and other organizations that process or store private medical information about individuals; also clearly defines the rights of individuals who are the subject of medical records and requires organizations that maintain such records to disclose these rights in writing
+    - HIPAA regulates three types of entities-healthcare providers, health information clearinghouses, and health insurance plans-as well as the business associates of any of those covered entities.
     - Organizations subject to HIPAA may enter into relationships with service providers as long as the provider’s use of protected health information is regulated under a formal business associate agreement (BAA).
 The BAA makes the service provider liable under HIPAA.
     - **Federal Information Security Management Act (FISMA)** - ) includes provisions regulating information security at federal agencies.
 Requires federal agencies to implement an information security program that covers the ✏️agency's operations and ✏️contractors
     - **Computer Fraud and Abuse Act (CFAA)** (as amended) - protects computers used by the government or in interstate commerce from a variety of abuses.
 It also provides specific protections for systems operated by government ✏️agencies.